-‘Concert between explosions’ brings musical respite to people sheltering in Kharkiv’s subways
+‘Concert between explosions’ provides respite in Kharkiv subway shelter

-“Music can unite,” art director Vitali Alekseenok said, “it’s important now for those who stay in Kharkiv to be united.”
+“Music can unite,” art director Vitali Alekseenok said.
+“It’s important now for those who stay in Kharkiv to be united.”

 The original concert would have included a recital by French pianist Lucas Debargue and was to be held in the grand hall of the Kharkiv Philharmonic on Saturday.

-Instead, the “concert between explosions” — as it was dubbed on social media — started with the Ukrainian anthem, drawing audience members to hold their hands to their hearts.
+Instead, the “concert between explosions” — as it was called on social media — started with the Ukrainian national anthem, prompting audience members to put their hands over their hearts.

-The musicians played Bach and Dvorak compositions to Ukrainian folk songs, and hundreds of people from the young to the elderly watched, sometimes holding one another.
+The program included the music of Bach, Dvorak and other composers, as well as arrangements of Ukrainian folk songs.
+Hundreds of all ages watched, sometimes holding one another.

-The songs performed were adapted to fit a theme of the connections between Ukrainian and Western European culture, Alekseenok added.
+The program was adapted to highlight the connections between Ukrainian and Western European culture, Alekseenok said.

-Music teacher and violinist at the concert Olha Pyshchyta told The Washington Post on Sunday that performing in the subway sparked a range of emotions, after a month of war.
+Music teacher and violinist Olha Pyshchyta told The Washington Post on Sunday that performing in the subway sparked a range of emotions, after a month of war.

 She said she was angry — and tired — “but at the concert … we felt unity.”